| Mission : TRANSITIONS

 "Commander Phillips, fire phasers.
 Pinpoint a weak point in their shields and

+target their engines " "Yes, sir," replied Phillips.
 The calibration took only seconds, and Phillips fired

 the main phasers.
 Only one volley overloaded the M'rrhri vessel's engines and

 blew them out.
 The ship began to drift towards a nearby planetoid.
+The Spectre - Sick Bay Orion Space Connelly awoke and blinked the sleep from his

 eyes.
 He was lying on top of a table and a bright light was making